c2lang/documentation/documentation/docs/language/basics.md

 ## comments

-C2 allows comments in the same way as C. Thus 2 forms are available:
+C2 comments work in the same way as C's.
+Thus both forms are available:

 ```c
 // a one line comment